enepac/mumu/dev/Mumu_Covenant_Context_Manifest_v2.md

    - Executor and timestamp
 4. Only after branch creation confirmation may Covenant Strict Mode proceed with the next mapped task.

+@@ -180,6 +181,22 @@
++### 🔄 Automatic Branch Transition Directive (Addendum Oct 2025)
++
++After each validated baseline and before starting a new task, GPT must verify branch alignment and initiate a transition if needed.
++
++1.
+Check that the active Git branch matches the upcoming task scope.
++2.
+If misaligned, prompt the executor to create a new branch using pattern `enhancement/v{next_baseline}-{task_name}`.
++3.
+Automatically append Reflection and Decision entries recording:
++  - Previous → New branch names
++  - Validation tag of the prior baseline
++  - Executor and timestamp
++4.
+Only after confirmation may Covenant Strict Mode proceed with the new task.
++
++This directive ensures every branch transition is audited, reflected, and recorded in flight-recorder logs, preserving Covenant integrity across phases.

 ---

 ## 4️⃣ AUTOMATIC BEHAVIORS (FLIGHT RECORDER MODE)